folkersm/folkersm/README.md

 - 👋 Hi, I’m Max Folkers
 - 👀 I'm interested in math and computers
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning combinatorics
 - 💞️ I would like to join a collaborative project
 - 📫 Feel free to email me at folkersm@gmail.com
 - :smile: